Looking Closely at the Growth Curve for Conagra Brands Inc. (CAG)

 Sponsored

-CAG currently public float of 478.41M and currently shorts hold a 1.96% ratio of that float.
-Today, the average trading volume of CAG was 3.43M shares.
+The average price from analysts is $36.43, which is $3.58 above the current price.
+CAG currently public float of 478.98M and currently shorts hold a 1.96% ratio of that float.
+Today, the average trading volume of CAG was 3.47M shares.

 CAG’s Market Performance

-CAG stocks went down by -5.01% for the week, with a monthly drop of -5.09% and a quarterly performance of -5.58%, while its annual performance rate touched -3.66%.
-The volatility ratio for the week stands at 2.46% while the volatility levels for the past 30 days are set at 2.10% for Conagra Brands Inc. The simple moving average for the period of the last 20 days is -4.08% for CAG stocks with a simple moving average of -4.42% for the last 200 days.
+CAG stocks went up by 0.67% for the week, with a monthly drop of -4.28% and a quarterly performance of -7.62%, while its annual performance rate touched -4.00%.
+The volatility ratio for the week stands at 3.28% while the volatility levels for the past 30 days are set at 2.37% for Conagra Brands Inc. The simple moving average for the period of the last 20 days is -2.64% for CAG stocks with a simple moving average of -3.73% for the last 200 days.

 Analysts’ Opinion of CAG